NL is located on the eastern shores of North America between the 46th and 61st parallels.

 94.8% of the population (487, 808 people) live on the island with the remaining 5.2% or 26, 728 residing in Labrador.

-Newfoundland occupies its very own time zone, known as Newfoundland Time.
-Half an hour ahead of Atlantic Time, and an hour and a half later than Eastern Standard Time.
+Newfoundland occupies its very own time zone, known as Newfoundland Standard Time (NST).
+Half an hour ahead of Atlantic Time, and 1.5 hours later than Eastern Standard Time (EST).

 To our American visitors, NL operates on the metric decimal system of measurement.